Tuyên Quang province: Historical places

 Historical places in the province include the Cave Pagoda at Yên Sơn; the Dat Nong Tien and the Thuong Temple in Tuyên Quang.
-The natural beauty of the province is provided by the mountain ranges with peaks exceeding 2000 m, and the My Lam Mineral Spring.
+There is the My Lam Mineral Spring.
 There are 26 registered historical monuments, eight cultural centres and 42 communal cultural houses in the province.
 The predominant Christian churches in the province are the seven Roman Catholic churches; 60% of the province is believed to be Catholic.

-Na Hang is located more than 100 km from the center of Tuyen Quang city, known as "the green pearl in the Tuyen Quang sky" and "Ha Long Bay in the mountains", this place possesses beautiful natural landscapes, with The area is up to more than 15,000 hectares.
-Na Hang has enough mountains, forests, lakes, islands... including more than 8,000 hectares covered by water.
-Na Hang ecological lake connects waterways from Na Hang town with 8 communes of Na Hang district and communes of Lam Binh district, connecting to Ba Be National Scenic Area of Bac Kan province.
-Na Hang is famous for its rich natural scenery with many majestic and magical landscapes.
-Na Hang is rich with a unique culture of 12 resident ethnic groups, each with its own culture creating a vivid cultural picture.
+Na Hang is located more than 100 km from the center of Tuyen Quang city, known as "the green pearl in the Tuyen Quang sky" and "Ha Long Bay in the mountains", this place's area is up to more than 15,000 hectares.
+Na Hang has mountains, forests, lakes, and islands, including more than 8,000 hectares covered by water.
+Na Hang ecological lake connects waterways from Na Hang town with 8 communes of Na Hang district and communes of Lam Binh district, connecting to Ba Be National Scenic Area.
+Na Hang has 12 resident ethnic groups.

 Festivals

-The popular festivals celebrated in the province are the Gieng Tanh village festival and the Qua Tang festival of the Dao people.
+Festivals celebrated in the province include the Gieng Tanh village festival and the Qua Tang festival of the Dao people.